Gazpacho (Quick, Easy, Delicious!)

 • 1 teaspoon salt

-• 1 teaspoon sherry vinegar (or red wine vinegar)
+• 1 teaspoon sherry vinegar (OR red wine vinegar)

 • ¼ cup extra-virgin olive oil